ECSE321-Fall2018/t09/README.md

  Note: "Stop" attribute in update-adv overshadowed all previous records in a list

  ### MapperController
+ used to add passengers to an advertised trip.

  URL | Request | Parameter Format | Parameters | Role (ROLE_)
  ------| ------ | ------ | ------ | ------
  /map/add-map | POST | Path Parameter | "adv_id" | PASSENGER